lcpp-org/crane/docs/source/TwoReactionArgon.rst

 The `ChemicalReactions` block is unique to CRANE, and allows the user to conveniently list all of the reactions of interest along with a rate coefficient as a single string.
-CRANE then parses this string, and along with the `ODETimeDeriative` ScalarKernels provided earlier, computes the change of each species' density over each timestep.
+CRANE then parses this string, and, along with the `ODETimeDeriative` ScalarKernels provided earlier, computes the change of each species' density over each timestep.

 First, all species are listed within a single string.